music festivals and mineral springs in Romania – URBAN, SEASIDE, MOUNTAINS, DANUBE DELTA, RURAL AND SPA & WELLNESS

-Other places which must be seen are the Transylvanian cities of Brasov, Cluj Napoca, Sibiu, Sighisoara, Alba Iulia – places for accessible tourism, different from one another, but each of them with its own charm.
+Other places that you cannot miss to visit are the Transylvanian cities of Brasov, Cluj Napoca, Sibiu, Sighisoara and Alba Iulia.
+These cities have been investing in accessible tourism.
+Quite different from one another, but each of them with its own charm.

-2. Rural Romania
+2. Rural Romania – Authentic Romania

 3. Spa tourism in Romania

-Without any false modesty, Romania has 1,300 mineral springs, which means at least one third of all resources in Europe.
-Spa tourism is a form of tourism with long tradition, the foundation of the first spa resort in Romania being set in the year 102 A.D..
-It originates from Roman times, when they took over the spa cult from the Greek and developed it further.
+Did you know?
+Romania has 1,300 mineral springs.
+That is at least one third of all resources in Europe.
+Spa tourism has a long tradition.
+The foundation of the first spa resort in Romania being set in the year 102 A.D.

 4. Mountainous Romania

-5. Danube Romania and Danube Delta Romania
+5. Danube Delta Romania

-82% of its surface is currently located on the territory of Romania, and the rest in Ukraine.
-The Danube, meets the Black Sea, on Romanian territory, collecting the waters of an impressive water basin, throughout its 2,860 km length.
+82% of its surface is currently located in Romania and the rest is located in Ukraine.
+The Danube river meets the Black Sea on Romanian territory, collecting the waters of an impressive water basin, throughout its 2,860 km length.
 Its surface covers more than 80% of the surface of Europe.

 The Danube Delta is a spectacular space, inhabited by approximately 3,400 species of vertebrates and invertebrates, including many unique at national, European or even global scale.